Federal Railroad Administration (FRA), Department of Transportation (DOT).

 The above content must be provided in a narrative statement submitted by the applicant.
 The Project Narrative may not exceed 25 pages in length (excluding cover pages, table of contents, and supporting documentation).
-FRA will not review or consider for award applications with Project Narratives exceeding the 25-page limitation.
+FRA will not review or consider Project Narratives beyond the 25-page limitation.
 If possible, applicants should submit supporting documents via website links rather than hard copies.
 If supporting documents are submitted, applicants must clearly identify the page number(s) of the relevant portion in the Project Narrative supporting documentation.
 The Project Narrative must adhere to the following outline.

 i.
 Cover Page: Include a cover page that lists the following elements in a table: